Home / Knowledge Hub / What is guides / What is the Internet backbone?

 Tier 1 networks

 The largest providers are known as Tier 1 networks.
 Positioned at the top of the Internet ecosystem, these networks are sufficiently comprehensive that they don’t purchase IP Transit from anyone else.
 Tier 1 networks exchange Internet backbone traffic on the basis of privately negotiated interconnection agreements, usually on the principle of settlement-free IP peering.
 In general, networks lower down in the hierarchy pay for upstream IP Transit and networks of similar size and merit peer with each other.
 Arelion (AS1299) is one of the largest and best connected global Tier 1 providers today.
-As a Tier 1 network owner we can reach every other network on the Internet solely via settlement-free interconnection.
-Our AS1299 is currently ranked #1 and our IP customers account for nearly 65% of all Internet routes.
-Whether you're a startup or Fortune 500, our network is the backbone of your business - connecting you directly to everything and everyone that matters.

 Who owns and controls the Internet?